 An uncontested divorce is a decree that neither person is fighting.

 In fact, the couple doesn’t have any financial, property, or custodial disputes and chooses an uncontested divorce to amicably end their marriage.
 Couples also choose an uncontested divorce because there are often times, no need to appear before a judge.
-More importantly, an uncontested divorce saves time and money.
+More importantly, an uncontested divorce agreement saves time and money.

 A couple that gets an uncontested divorce were able to work out their differences and agree on the four elements of divorce.

 The four elements of divorce include:

 It’s best to hire a professional even if you’re filing for an uncontested divorce to avoid any future discrepancies.
-Divorce proceedings don’t always have to be messy or disputed in front of a judge by choosing an uncontested divorce.
+Choosing the uncontested divorce process can avoid messy hearings or disputes in front of a judge.

 What Do Divorce Negotiations Entail?